xomicsdatascience/articles-to-code/python/readme.md

-This is where the python notebooks go
+These python notebooks give the actual code used for this manuscript.